 Sometimes rogue objects cause a page to have trouble loading.
 To see exactly what was going on during a page load, navigate to the Synthetic// Performance Detail tab of the Blue Triangle Portal.

 Go through the same process as on the RUM// Performance Detail tab (see above).
-In the Page Views Scatter Plot, select a diamond-shaped data point (the diamonds have web content detail data associated with them, whereas the squares do not).
+In the Page Views Scatter Plot, select any data point.

 Once a data point is selected, scrolling down to the bottom section includes an additional tab that the real-user web content detail (WCD) data does not.
 Select the desired option from the tabs at the top:

 - HAR File(all uninterpreted WCD data)

 - Headers and Cookies(a table containing a list of request and response headers and cookies)

 - Screen Capture(a snapshot of the page taken after the Onload event)